jezen/jezenthomas.com/posts/2020/how-i-write-elm-applications.md

 Writing out all of these lenses is admittedly somewhat tedious and it's mostly boilerplate — which makes me wonder if these couldn't be generated in some way;
 a research topic for another day.
+It's at least easy enough to just stick all this boilerplate in its own file somewhere and not clutter up the parts of the code where more interesting things happen.
 Once we have these lenses though, we're able to drastically clean up our update functions.

 Instead of the mess we had earlier, we could have something like this: